trinodb/trino/presto-docs/src/main/sphinx/security/internal-communication.rst

    ..
 Note: Replace `example.com` with the appropriate domain.

-4. Distribute the Java Keystore File across the Presto cluster.
+4. Distribute the Java Keystore File across the Trino cluster.

 5. Enable the HTTPS endpoint.